 The LSE Law Review is a student-run law journal seeking to provide a platform for high quality legal scholarship, with the aim of contributing to debates pertaining to all areas of the law.
 Our Editorial Board is composed of LSE students from all years of study who are fully responsible for all editorial and organisational decisions in relation to the Review’s publication.
 We work independently, albeit with the endorsement, of the LSE Department of Law.

-The best submission for all three issues in 2021-22 (Summer 2021, Winter 2021, Spring 2022) will stand to win a £300 cash prize sponsored by 3 Verulam Buildings.
-There will also be other cash prizes sponsored by Freshfields Bruckhaus Deringer LLP and the LSE Law Review.
-All successful submissions will be published on the LSE Law Review website, HeinOnline and vLex Justis, and will also be indexed on Thomson Reuters WestLaw.
+All successful submissions for this year will be published on the LSE Law Review website, HeinOnline and vLex Justis, and will also be indexed on Thomson Reuters WestLaw.

 Please note that we will not be accepting any new submissions until July 2022.
 If you have any enquiries, please email us at firstname.lastname@example.org

 Posted on 17 Mar 2022More Announcements